jeffmm/vimroam/README.md

 [Roam Research](https://roamresearch.com/) is a note-taking tool that eschews the typical hierarchical organization structure, and replaces it with a graph of individual pieces of knowledge connected to their related ideas using links.
 In this way, information is organized in much the same way as one organizes thoughts in their brain (which is why this organization structure can also go by the name 'second brain').

 I wanted to build a second brain of my own using the tool with which I am most productive: Vim.
-There are other great note-taking plugins out there, and my plugin of choice has always been Vimwiki.
-I also discovered a plugin that extended Vimwiki to build a Zettelkasten-style note-taking system.
+There are other great note-taking plugins out there, and my plugin of choice has always been VimRoam.
+I also discovered a plugin that extended VimRoam to build a Zettelkasten-style note-taking system.
 However, I found the integration of the two wanting, and some of the navigation tools too cumbersome for my liking.

 So I decided to take what I liked most about each and integrated their functionality with the great search plugin FZF to create my own version of a Roam Research-inspired Vim-powered markdown wiki.

 ## Quick start
 To do a quick start, press `<Leader>ww` (default is `\ww`) to go to your index wiki file.
-By default, it is located in `~/vimwiki/index.wiki`.
-See `:h vimwiki_list` for registering a different path/wiki.
+By default, it is located in `~/vimroam/index.wiki`.
+See `:h vimroam_list` for registering a different path/wiki.

 Feed it with the following example: